 Tolerance of Those with Different Faiths and Beliefs:

 Our core value of Respect ensures tolerance of those who have different faiths and beliefs.
-We enhance pupils’ understanding of different faiths and beliefs through religious education topics, our PSHE and RRE curriculum, our Young Interpreter’s Club and enjoying a depth of study during themed weeks.
+We enhance pupils’ understanding of different faiths and beliefs through religious education topics, our Personal Development Learning (PDL) and RRE curriculum, our Young Interpreter’s and enjoying a depth of study during themed weeks.
 Beliefs, traditions and customs are explored, with visitors being invited into school to enrich and extend understanding.
 Through this our pupils gain an enhanced appreciation of their place in a culturally diverse community which is rapidly changing.

 We ensure pupils understand that the freedom to choose to follow different faiths and beliefs is a fundamental human right.
 Having another faith should not be the cause of prejudicial or discriminatory treatment.